RasaHQ/rasa/docs/core/stories.rst

 All actions (both utterance actions and custom actions) executed by the bot are shown as lines starting with ``-`` followed by the name of the action.

-All utterance actions must begin with the prefix ``utter_``, and must match the name of the response defined in the domain.
+The responses for utterance actions must begin with the prefix ``utter_``, and must match the name of the response defined in the domain.

 For custom actions, the action name is the string you choose to return from